 - the name and contact information for any person that witnessed the accident.

-The accident victim should then visit an urgent care center or make an appointment with his/her primary care physician.
-This is true even if a victim has no signs of injury.
+Then visit an urgent care center or make an appointment with your primary care physician.
+This is true even if you have no signs of injury.
 Sometimes serious medical conditions can develop with no initial symptoms.

-Note that there is a State Farm insurance claim time limit.
-If a person fails to report an accident quickly, the victim may lose his/her right to file a claim in the future.
-Injury victims can start a claim by calling one of the following State Farm claim phone numbers: 1-800-state-farm or 1-800-sf-claim.
-They can also file a claim online or by using State Farm’s mobile app.
+You can start a claim by calling one of the following State Farm claim phone numbers: 1-800-state-farm or 1-800-sf-claim.
+Alternatively, you can file a claim online or by using State Farm’s mobile app.

 Sometimes the police do not come to the scene of a non-severe accident.
-If this was the case, a person should contact their local police office and file a police report of the accident.
+If this was the case, contact your local police office and file a police report of the accident.

-2. Can an auto accident victim speak with a State Farm Insurance rep?
+2. Can I speak with a State Farm Insurance rep?

 Yes.
-Accident victims usually have to speak with a State Farm insurance claims adjuster early in the claims process to provide basic information.
+You usually have to speak with a State Farm insurance claims adjuster early in the claims process to provide basic information.

-This means claimants should be careful in their communications with State Farm.
-They should avoid giving a rep any reason for denying a claim.
+This means you should be careful in your communications with State Farm.
+You should avoid giving a rep any reason for denying a claim.

-If a person must speak with an adjuster, it is wise for him or her to:
+If you must speak with an adjuster, it is wise for you to:

 - not guess or speculate as to facts,

-- keep answers simple and do not provide information that an agent did not ask of,
+- keep answers simple and do not provide information that an agent did not ask for,

 - avoid admitting any type of guilt,